+It is apparent from the proof that the convexity requirement is stronger than necessary.
+For example, the following more general statement can be inferred from the proof of Theorem~\ref{thm:submart}.
+We record it formally as it may be of independent interest. \begin{proposition} Suppose $(R_t)_{t=1}^\infty$ is an $L^1(\bbP)$ process of the form $R_t = f_t(X_1, \dots, X_t)$, for some sequence of permutation invariant maps $f_t:\calX^t \to \bbR$.
+Suppose further that for all $t \geq 1$,

-and similarly for partially ordered processes. $(R_t)$ is in fact a reverse martingale if the above display holds with equality.
-In Sections~\ref{sec:mmd} and~\ref{sec:rademacher} we will briefly make use of processes which are not convex functionals evaluated at the empirical measure but which satisfy equation~\eqref{eq:loo}.
+Then, $(R_t)$ is a reverse submartingale with respect to $(\calE_t^X)$.
+Furthermore, if the above display holds with equality, $(R_t)$ is a reverse martingale with respect to $(\calE_t^X)$. \end{proposition} We refer to condition~\eqref{eq:loo} as the {\it leave-one-out property}.
+In Sections~\ref{sec:mmd} and~\ref{sec:rademacher} we will briefly make use of processes which cannot be expressed as evaluations of a convex functional at the empirical measure, but which satisfy the leave-one-out property.

 Theorem~\ref{thm:submart} permits the use of maximal inequalities discussed in Sections~\ref{sec:martingales2} and \ref{sec:background_partial_order} for reverse submartingales.
 In view of generalizing the Cram\'er-Chernoff technique \citep{boucheron2013} to our sequential setup, we shall state our bounds under the assumption that $N_t$ and $M_{ts}$ admit finite cumulant generating functions over an interval $[0,\mlambda)$, and are upper bounded by known convex functions $\psi_{ts},\psi_t:[0,\mlambda) \to \bbR$,